Jax's Gift

 We are to keep God's Book of the Law always on our lips; meditating on it day and night, so that we may be careful to do everything written in it.

-As we go forward in boldness, God will expand our territory as we bring increase to what He entrusts into our hands.
+And as we go forward in boldness, God will expand our territory as we bring increase to what He entrusts into our hands.
 (Matthew 25:14-30)

 Becoming The Word